Palace Theatre Manchester

 The stalls is down 15 steps with no lift access.

-Accessible Toilet Information - Accessible Toilets can be found on the circle level at The Palace Theatre.
+Accessible Toilets - Accessible Toilets can be found on the circle level at The Palace Theatre.
 There is an emergency pull cord in the accessible toilets should you need assistance from a member of staff.

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.